robertduplock/scifibooks.club/content/en/reviews/pandora-s-star-book-review.md

 To be honest, I found myself skim-reading some of the long, dull scenes in the Ice Citadel.
 The whole thing felt unnecessary and barely connected to the main plot.
 And I expected it to pay off more by the end – to come back around and give me an _aha_ moment.
 But it ended with a cliffhanger.

 Minor quibbles: Some of the characters were a bit droll.
 Probably the most interesting ones were Paula Myo and Adam Elvin.
 Ozzie could have been a great character if he'd had a more exciting storyline.
 William Kime was okay, and Mellanie evolved into someone pretty interesting.
 But many of the characters — Nigel Sheldon, Alessandra Baron, Bradley Johansson, Hoshe Finn, Orion... well, they didn't exactly leap off the page.

+Speaking of characters, I had another minor quibble: virtually all the characters were rich and powerful.
+A more balanced cast would have been nice.
+So often, the book seemed to be a set of endless dinner parties populated by the rich and famous.